 - Tame stray cats are health-checked, neutered, microchipped, wormed, de-fleaed and put up for re-homing.

 - We NEVER allow a healthy cat to be put to sleep.
-We have had several cats over the years at SHUA who have blood-tested positive for FIV; although these cats have a terminal illness, they lead normal, happy, healthy lives here at SHUA and will be cared for as long as they need to be.
+We have had many cats over the years at SHUA who are FIV positive; although these cats have a terminal illness, they lead normal, happy, healthy lives here at SHUA and will be cared for as long as they need to be.

 - We have a careful selection process for finding each cat or kitten a new home and have a strict neuter/spay policy.